 About the Show

 Jews.
 In Their Own Words. is a production exploring how antisemitism flourishes in left-wing spaces, with a verbatim script created from original interviews with twelve Jewish people.
-As well as documenting the interviewees’ lived experience of prejudice, the play tackles the serious roots and legacy of antisemitism in history, art, literature and society more broadly The play sometimes deals with heavy topics in a humorous, satirical way, for example through song.
+As well as documenting the interviewees’ lived experience of prejudice, the play tackles the serious roots and legacy of antisemitism in history, art, literature and society more broadly.
+The play sometimes deals with heavy topics in a humorous, satirical way, for example through song.

 Content warnings